Grace Millane murder: Killer to be sentenced this morning over British backpacker's death

 They tearfully told journalists after the guilty verdict they would return to England and "try to pick up the pieces of our lives".

-Members of the Auckland police team which worked on the investigation are expected to be at the proceeding today, specifically the three officers who spent the most time with Millane's family; Detective Inspector Scott Beard, Detective Sergeant Greg Brand and Detective Toni Jordan.
+Members of the Auckland police team who worked on the investigation are at the proceeding today, including the three officers who spent the most time with Millane's family; Detective Inspector Scott Beard, Detective Sergeant Greg Brand and Detective Toni Jordan.

 READ MORE: